 Full text is not in this repository.

 performance of resource discovery in decentralized peer-to-peer (P2P) networks.
 The theory of small-world networks can be adopted in the design of P2P networks: each peer node is connected to some neighbouring nodes, and a group of peer nodes keep a small number of long links to randomly chosen distant peer nodes.
 However, current unstructured search algorithms have difficulty distinguishing among these random long-range shortcuts and efficiently finding a set of proper long-range links located in itself or its local group for a specific

 |Additional Information:||Conference proceedings: Information networking: towards ubiquitous networking and services.
 (Conference held in Estoril, Portugal, January 23-25, 2007).|

-|Deposited On:||15 Apr 2010 14:22|
+|Date Deposited:||15 Apr 2010 14:22|